Sustainable Forest Management

 Ireland is committed to Sustainable Forest Management, which, under EU guidelines is defined as: "The stewardship and use of forest lands in a way and at a rate that maintains their productivity, biodiversity, productivity, regeneration capacity, vitality and their potential to fulfil now and in the future relevant ecological, economic and social functions at local, national and global levels and that does not cause damage to other ecosystems."
 Sustainable forest management provides numerous social, environmental and economic benefits, some of which include:

-Forests and forest products play an important role in combating the impacts of climate change.
+- Forests and forest products play an important role in combating the impacts of climate change.
 Forests help reduce climate change effects by reducing the amount of greenhouse gases in the atmosphere.
 Trees absorb carbon dioxide from the atmosphere for growth, convert it to sugars and wood and release oxygen back into the atmosphere.
 Harvesting trees before they die naturally (and return their carbon to the atmosphere) locks the carbon into the wood.
 Wood is also a low carbon source of fuel and using wood and wood products for construction and biomass burning releases much less carbon dioxide back into the atmosphere than conventional fossil fuels e.g. coal or oil.
-The national forest estate is a valuable carbon store, storing 381 million tonnes of carbon in 2012; an increase from 348 million tonnes in 2006 (DAFM, 2016).
+The national forest estate is a valuable carbon reservoir, storing 311.7 million tonnes of carbon in 2017 storing, a decrease from 381 million tonnes of carbon in 2012 (DAFM, 2019).
 Forests also provide shade and cooling to waters and soils, and help to control and prevent flooding events by slowing the flow of rainfall to watercourses.

 - Freshwater pearl mussel – critically endangered